matanmazor/BrainViz/README.md

 data['/times'] = vector of times

 ## interactive visualization
-The electrodes of interest can be selected by mouse or dropdown menue.
-There is also a dropdown menue to select conditions.
+The electrodes of interest can be selected by mouse or dropdown menu.
+There is also a dropdown menu to select conditions.

 ## output
 3D brain with electrodes overlay.
 The color of selected electrodes changes.